IveW/IS2B/README.md

 # Reference *in-vitro* dataset for inertial-sensor-to-bone alignemnt (IS2B) applied to the tibiofemoral joint

-Matlab code for visualization purpose and is Supplementary to the paper:
+Matlab code for visualization purpose, supplementary to the paper:
 "Reference in-vitro dataset for inertial-sensor-to-bone alignment applied to the tibiofemoral joint"

 ## Dependencies